Sun Xiu (Jin dynasty)

-Sun Xiu (died 30 May 301), courtesy name Junzhong, was an official of the Jin dynasty (266–420).
-He was the favoured advisor to the Prince of Zhao, Sima Lun, who guided and supported him with advice in their rise to power.
-After Sima Lun took over the government in 300, Sun Xiu was essentially in charge of running the state, as Lun delegated all affairs over to him.
-Sun helped Lun assume the throne in 301, but a coalition against him led by Sima Jiong was formed shortly later.
-As the coalition approached Luoyang in the middle of 301, Sun was killed in the capital during a coup led by disgruntled officials.
+Sun Xiu (died 30 May 301), courtesy name Junzhong, was an official of the Jin dynasty.
+Sun was the favoured advisor to the Prince of Zhao, Sima Lun, who guided and supported him with advice in their rise to power.
+After Sima Lun took over the government in May 300, Sun Xiu was essentially in charge of running the state, as Lun delegated all affairs over to him.
+Sun helped Lun assume the throne in February 301, but a coalition against him led by Sima Jiong was formed shortly later.
+As the coalition approached Luoyang in May 301, Sun was killed in the capital during a coup led by disgruntled officials.

-The prominent Jin dynasty rebel, Sun En, whose rebellion in 399 caused great trouble for the Eastern Jin, was from Sun Xiu's clan.
+The prominent Jin dynasty rebel, Sun En, whose rebellion in December 399 caused great trouble for the Eastern Jin, was from Sun Xiu's clan.

 Early life and career

 Sun Xiu was a native of Langya Commandery.
 For generations, his family followed the Way of the Five Pecks of Rice, and Sun himself was also a practitioner of this teaching.
 Sun grew to become a minor official in Langya, but it was said that he displayed poor behaviour.
 His superior at the time, Pan Yue, despised him because of this and had him flogged on numerous occasions.

-Some time after Sima Lun became the Prince of Langya in 266, Sun Xiu managed to win his trust through flattery and became an official under him.
+Some time after Sima Lun became the Prince of Langya in February 266, Sun Xiu managed to win his trust through flattery and became an official under him.
 Sun would write documents on his behalf, and Lun greatly appreciated his literary talents.
-When Lun was made Prince of Zhao in 277, Sun Xiu decided to change his family register to Zhao Commandery and was subsequently made an attendant.
+When Lun was made Prince of Zhao in October 277, Sun Xiu decided to change his family register to Zhao Commandery and was subsequently made an attendant.

-After the ascension of Emperor Hui in 290, Sima Lun was given military command over Qinzhou and Yongzhou.
+After the ascension of Emperor Hui in May 290, Sima Lun was given military command over Qinzhou and Yongzhou.
 During his tenure, Lun's administration caused a series of tribal revolt which peaked in 296.
-Both Lun and Sun Xiu placed the blame on the Inspector of Yongzhou, Hai Xi (解系), and the two sides sent petitions to the court accusing one another.
-Lun was eventually recalled to Luoyang to be replaced by Sima Rong (司馬肜).
-Hai also called for Sun Xiu's execution, believing that it would appeal to the tribes' demands.
+Both Lun and Sun Xiu placed the blame on the Inspector of Yongzhou, Xie Xi (解系), and the two sides sent petitions to the court accusing one another.
+Lun was eventually recalled to Luoyang, and was replaced by his half-brother Sima Rong (司馬肜).
+Xie also called for Sun Xiu's execution, believing that it would appeal to the tribes' demands.
 The minister, Zhang Hua considered it and told Sima Rong to prepare Sun's execution.
 However, an acquaintance of Sun Xiu, Xin Ran managed to convince Sima Rong not to carry out Zhang's orders.